-Agenda For Change partners are working in a number of countries applying systems approaches.
+Agenda for Change members are working in a number of countries applying systems approaches.

 This is not an exhaustive list of the countries where these approaches are applied, but provide examples of the work to strengthen local WASH systems over the past few years.